Tea Ceremony Online [Virtual Tea Experience]

-Whatever your level, enjoy this virtual experience, gain insights into perfect tea making and uncover hidden meanings in this ancient tradition with our expert instructor.
+Whatever your level of experience with the tea ceremony, you can enjoy this virtual course, gain insights into perfect tea making and uncover hidden meanings in this ancient tradition with our expert instructor.

-Via ZOOM, escape from the daily routine for around 45 minutes to our online tea ceremony.
+Through ZOOM, escape from the dullness of your daily routine for around 45 minutes to our online tea ceremony.